newsnerdery/newsnerdery/resources/field-guide.md

 ## The methodologies
 ### Agile
+Agile is a management method that aims to deliver products iteratively and efficiently, and works best in a collaborative, open, and non-hierarchical team structure.
+The management is distributed across the team rather than with a single manager.
+After becoming popular in the software development community, agile methodology has been adopted by other fields.
+For example, a digital news product team could include editors, designers, developers, and a product manager.
+Designers work with editors to think through UX; developers advise designers about UI and data management; the product manager makes sure everyone is contributing constructively, adjust expectations, and sets milestones.

+Scrum is a popular technique in agile management: team members conduct very short meetings where they list what they have done, what they are working on, and what is blocking them.
+Popular tools used by agile teams are Slack, Trello, and GitHub.

 ### Human-centered design
 Human-centered design is the process of exploring and understanding needs, wants, and habits of a target audience in order to create products and experiences that fit into their lives, as opposed to products that require a significant change in behavior in order to be used.